 Thanks to our company’s desire for constant improvement, we became the first company in the U.S. federal or state hotel/resort classification to earn the STAR distinction from the Occupational Safety and Health Administration (OSHA).
 Since then, we have maintained this status through a comprehensive recertification audit.
 This is the highest possible level in OSHA’s Voluntary Protection Program—a distinction we are honored to hold.

-At the core of Envision is knowledge.
+At the core of safety and protection is knowledge.
 The more we all know, the better we can change in a positive way.
 Every day, we educate and inspire guests in a variety of ways—from complimentary education materials to guided activities and individual discussions.

 We believe that by sharing our vision with our guests, they will understand and participate in protecting the natural beauty of Grand Teton National Park.
 Along the way, they will also be better informed in avoiding hazards and accidents with wildlife during their stay.
 The result of knowing more allows guests to have an enjoyable experience, and helps us to preserve Grand Teton National Park for future visits and guests.